Articles

 • Paid hours

-• Unpaid hours (including uncompensated overtime)
+• Unpaid hours (plus uncompensated overtime)

 • Overtime hours